 The game has a custom built in map editor.
 We used it to make all the campaign and scenario maps.
 It is there for you to make new content for the game.
 You can also attach a Lua script to the map and make a challenge scenario with specific set of rules.

 Build the factory with your buddies, or just visit a game of your friends and let them show you around.
 The multiplayer system in the game has been refined and polished over the course of development, and is highly stable a dependable, for private games, and for large public servers.

 The 1.0 release is estimated to be ready in 6-8 months.
 That doesn't mean the game development will stop then, rather it is a point when we will consider the game complete and anything else will be a bonus.
 The following list is an example of things (not everything is there) we plan to do before Factorio 1.0.

 Factorio has a lot of content, but it is quite rough around the edges.
 There are plenty of tiny little details that we need to solve.
 Improve the GUI and UX, balance parts of the gameplay, polish the graphics, tweak the campaigns, the list goes on for a while.

 There are plenty of ideas on our forums.
-The following list is just a couple of them we would love to see in the game sometimes (or maybe in a Factorio expansion/DLC).
+The following list is just a couple of ideas we would love to see in the game in the future, maybe in a Factorio expansion/DLC.